FREE FOREX SIGNALS

 The last thing you would want to do is to adjust the risk allocation for each trading signal that you autotrade.
 Sometimes you might choose to allocate a default risk % per trade and sometimes you might choose to allocate a default lot size.
 All of this is automatically calculated by the EA for you when you place a trade.

 Our preference is that you let the Forex Signal EA decide for you based on how nice a set up is.
 In order to do this, the preferred risk allocation method is “Multiplier”.
-A Multiplier of “1” would allow your signal to copy the risk allocation of the main trader exactly as it is.
+A Multiplier of “1” would allow your signal to copy the risk allocation of the software exactly as it is.

 Stop Loss Level

 If a trading signal does not have a stop loss level, that is incredibly dangerous as you could wipe out your entire account if the market goes against you.
-Also, not having a stop loss essentially means the signal provider refuses to admit he is ever going to be wrong.

 The red vs green areas in our progress bar denote the risk to reward of our signal.
 The less red vs green means the better the risk to reward.